-Consequences for unexcused tardies (per quarter, per class):
+Consequences for unexcused tardies (per guarter, per class):

-- 1-3 tardies: Attendance office/teacher will document and send out email to parents/guardians notifying that there have been tardies. - 4 tardies: Attendance office/teacher will document the tardies and a lunch-time detention will be issued. - 6 tardies: If tardies continue, additional detention will be assigned after school.
-Administrator will meet with the student and call parents. - 9 tardies: If tardies continue, an attendance contract will be created with the student and administrator.
-Two additional after school detentions will be assigned. - 12 tardies: Students and guardians will meet with administration and may be referred to the School Attendance Review Board (SARB) process.
+- 1-3 tardies: Attendance office/teacher will document and send out email to parents/guardians notifying that there have been tardies. - 4 tardies: Attendance office/teacher will document the tardies and a lunch-time detention will be issued. - 6 tardies: If tardies continues student will have a Tardy lunch detention with administration - 9 tardies: If tardies continue, an attendance contract will be created with the student and administrator.
+After school detention will be assigned. - 12 tardies: Students and guardians will meet with administration and may be referred to the School Attendance Review Board (SARB) process.
+Additional detentions will be served.